-Vivid runs for the first two weeks of June and Circular Quay, The Rocks, Darling Harbour, and the Botanic Gardens turn into a wonderland of light installations.
+June has become one of Sydney’s most exciting months thanks to the Vivid Sydney Festival.
+For the first two weeks of June, Circular Quay, The Rocks, Darling Harbour, and even Surry Hills transform into a wonderland of light installations, drawing visitors from across the globe.

 This page contains affiliate links.
 You can find our full disclosure policy here.